The days of single-use plastic is numbered.

 Additionally, major brands have committed to selling products in reusable containers under Loop, a project partnership between TerraCycle and brands such as Tropicana, Axe, Tide, and Haagen-Dazs, among many others.
 Since 40 percent of all plastic produced is used in packaging, the Loop project is poised to effect significant change.
 The pilot project will roll out to customers in New York City and Paris during 2019.

-The Sustainability Solution
+The Sustainability Solution to Plastic

 Concern for the planet is at an all-time high, and millennials are twice as likely to pay more for a sustainable product than older generations.
 With sustainable packaging winning customer loyalty, businesses that invest in environmentally-responsible goals are more likely to meet the bottom line.
 Read our sustainable packaging movement blog post to learn more about this industry trend.